 Some agencies will do a weekly catch-up call while others may speak with you once per month.
 Some may just get on with it and ping you an email/report on an ad hoc basis.
 You can guide them on this and explain how much you would like to be kept in the loop.

 With some efficient tools, the agency can map out all of the tasks and then give you access so you can see what’s going on.
 Consequently, you’ll need fewer meetings and still get full transparency on work in progress.

 11. How will your work tie into our other marketing efforts?

 Many SEO agencies or consultants have rebranded themselves as digital marketing or inbound marketing specialists.

-When you’re looking for an SEO company, don’t automatically rule out agencies that primarily brand themselves as marketing consultancies.
-They often still have SEO specialists on board but can provide other highly valuable services.
+When you’re looking for a SEO company, don’t automatically rule out agencies that primarily brand themselves as marketing consultancies.
+They often still have SEO specialists on board and provide other highly valuable services.

 12. Are you up to date with the latest algorithm changes?

 Google releases about 500 algorithm changes per year, they aren’t all significant.
 Most of them have a very minor impact on any one site.
 In addition, you want an SEO that stays up to date with SEO news.
 Ideally, they should be active in forums and other SEO communities.